yayme/skip_attention/README.md

 Both custom kernels are slower than PyTorch dense at these sequence lengths.
 That's expected — PyTorch uses cuBLAS which is optimized at the assembly level.
 The sparsity advantage should show up at N ≥ 2048 where skipping O(n²) tiles actually saves meaningful work vs the kernel launch overhead.

 The more interesting result is v2 vs v1 — the online softmax rewrite gives a consistent 1.4–1.8× speedup just by eliminating the `S[N]` array.
 Same algorithm, same sparsity pattern, just better memory behavior.

 ---

+## Key things learned

+**Flat indexing** Python slice is easy to use.
+It took me a while to get used to flat indexing and be able to mentally calculate them.

+**`__syncthreads()` has two jobs, not one.** One call protects reads (don't read shared memory before everyone's written to it), another protects writes (don't overwrite the tile before everyone's done reading it).

+**Shared memory size must be known at compile time.** You can't do `__shared__ float Qs[Br][d]` if `d` is a runtime variable.
+Either hardcode it, use a template parameter, or use dynamic shared memory with `extern __shared__`.

+**Register pressure is a real constraint.** `float S[1024]` looks innocent but puts 1024 floats per thread into local memory, which spills to global memory when registers run out.
+With 1024 threads per block that's enough to hit `cudaErrorLaunchOutOfResources` before the kernel even starts.
+The fix **online softmax** isn't just algorithmically cleaner, it's what makes the kernel actually launchable at scale.

+**Doing extra work to avoid work can backfire.** The `any_active` sparsity check inside the kernel reads global memory for every tile to decide whether to skip it.
+At short sequences this overhead dominates any savings from skipping.
+Precomputing the active tile list on the CPU and passing it in would remove this entirely.

+---